mistrifix/quests/README.md

-This is my unfinished quest plugin which was supposed to be done for someone I hope it may be useful :)
+This is my unfinished quest plugin which was supposed to be done for someone.
+I hope it may be useful :)